 When the form is submitted, the information in the hidden field will be included.
-At the moment, only two WordPress objects are available:

 The way this works is simple: just put the name of the property in the default value field for the hidden field.
 For instance “current_user->user_login” will put in the user login of a logged-in user.
 You don’t need the dollar sign, it will ignore it if you do put it in.